01 of 05

 04 of 05

-Adjusting the Size of the Envelope and Finishing It
+Adjust the Size of the Envelope and Finish It

 After your two sides are tucked, evaluate your overlap.
 Then, adjust the folds on both the left and right sides to accommodate the contents that will go inside.
 If you fold less paper in from each side, the envelope will be longer.
 If you fold more, it will become smaller.
 Once you get the right proportions, flip the envelope over to the other side to reveal the finished product.Continue to 5 of 5 below.